Skip to content

 How to Trade In a Financed Car Without Getting Burned in 2025

-Why it matters: This figure determines whether you have positive or negative equity.
+Why it matters: This tells you whether you have positive or negative equity.

 Step 2: Find Out Your Car’s Trade-In Value